AdobeDocs/experience-manager-cloud-service.en/help/assets/collections-content-hub.md

 ## View collections{#view-collections}

-Navigate to the **[!UICONTROL Collections]** tab.
-To view the list of assets available in a collection, click the collection name. <br> Click the asset that you need to view within a collection. [!DNL Content Hub] displays the detailed view for the asset.
+Navigate to the **[!UICONTROL Collections]** tab and search for the collection name.
+To view the list of assets available in a collection, click the collection name.
+You can also apply filters within a collection to narrow down the asset results.

+Click the asset that you need to view within a collection. [!DNL Content Hub] displays the detailed view for the asset.
 [See asset details](asset-properties-content-hub.md).

 <!--
 ![Asset details](assets/view-collection.jpg)